-21 Direct and indirect use values roughly correspond to anthropocentric instrumental values in Turner et al. and IPBES, non-use values relate to anthropocentric intrinsic values identified in Turner et al., and given the anthropocentric basis of TEV, to anthropocentric relational values in IPBES (see Pascual et al., 2017).
-However, see the discussion in the text below about the problems with the conceptual shortcomings of the TEV framework.
+&lt;sup>21 Direct and indirect use values roughly correspond to anthropocentric instrumental values in Turner et al. and IPBES, nonuse values relate to anthropocentric intrinsic values identified in Turner et al., and given the anthropocentric basis of TEV, to anthropocentric relational values in IPBES (see Pascual et al., 2017).
+However, see the discussion in the text below about the conceptual shortcomings of the TEV framework.